Sgt. Rock: Fates of Sgt. Rock

-In keeping with Robert Kanigher's often-mentioned (in letter columns and interviews) but never-scripted conclusion to Rock's wartime adventures (Kanigher did not get the chance to write this tale himself before he died in 2002), Len Wein and Joe Kubert's 2010 back-up story "Snapshot: Remembrance" from the retrospective mini-series DC Universe: Legacies #4 (depicting a July 4, 1976 DC war heroes' reunion) reveals that Sgt.
+In keeping with Robert Kanigher's often-mentioned (in letter columns and interviews) but never-scripted conclusion to Rock's wartime adventures (Kanigher did not get the chance to write this tale himself before he died in 2002), Len Wein and Joe Kubert's 2010 back-up story "Snapshot: Remembrance" from the retrospective miniseries DC Universe: Legacies #4 (depicting a July 4, 1976 DC war heroes' reunion) reveals that Sgt.
 Rock did die at the close of WWII.
 Flashbacks illustrate Rock being killed on the last day of the war in Europe, while using his body to shield a small child who had wandered into crossfire.
 Easy Company learns later that the final bullet that killed him was the last bullet fired in the war.
 The other DC war heroes attending this bicentennial reunion (and toasting the memory of Sgt.
-Rock) are Jeb Stuart of the Haunted Tank, all four Losers, Ulysses Hazard AKA Gravedigger, Mademoiselle Marie (who introduces her unnamed son, a soldier almost identical in appearance to Sgt.
-Rock—who is strongly implied to be his father) and the Unknown Soldier, disguised (with one of his signature latex masks) as Bob the bartender.
+Rock) are Jeb Stuart of the Haunted Tank, all four Losers, Ulysses Hazard/Gravedigger, Mademoiselle Marie (who introduces her unnamed son, a soldier almost identical in appearance to Sgt.
+Rock—who is strongly implied to be his father) and the Unknown Soldier disguised (with one of his signature latex masks) as Bob the bartender.

 Other versions

-Flashpoint

-In the Flashpoint universe, Sgt.
-Rock was a member of Team 7, an elite unit of soldiers led by Grifter.
-Sgt.
-Rock and most of his teammates were ultimately killed during a botched attack on a terrorist training camp.
+An alternate universe variant of Sgt.
+Rock appears in Flashpoint.
+This version is a member of Team 7 before being killed during an attack on a terrorist camp.

-British comics character

-Another character also called Sgt.
-Rock appeared in the British weekly comic Smash! from issue #156 (1969) published originally by Odhams and later IPC Magazines.
-This Sgt.
-Rock, who has no connection to the DC Comics character, was a British Paratrooper who was later shown serving with the S.A.S.